 I chop or slice onions before freezing.

-I clean, chop, and saute them before freezing.
+If I plan to freeze mushrooms, I clean, chop, and saute them first.

 I've kept these frozen veggies in airtight containers or freezer bags for months at a time.

 So there you have it: freezing vegetables, although not ideal, is a great back-up strategy for those times when you don't feel like grocery shopping.

 That's it!
 I hope you love this easy, delicious veggie side dish recipe!